kanbanyte/sepa/sqap/sqap.md

 Audits can be carried out internally and externally.

+Audits, whenther carried out internally or externally, must produce a document.\
+Anything that is found that doesn't follow the processes outlined in the SQAP will result in corrective actions.
+Audit reports should assess the projects scalability, maintainability and suitability.
+Additionally an evaluation of the design documents should be carried out during an audit.

 ## Management Documents
 ### Meeting Agendas
 * This document will be of a markdown type (`.md`) and will be prepared by the team leader prior to each meeting.